 But has it been so good for our mentors?
 The feedback we have had is that these junior professionals really enjoy more exposure to the senior team and this has helped to build confidence.
 There is a strong feeling that their voices are being heard and that they are really contributing to the success of the business.
 As a result of some of these sessions we are re-evaluating how our middle management communicates within the organisation and looking at ways to empower junior staff to speak up with questions or concerns.

 So what lessons have I learned?
 Well I know from my experience in the US and here that any reverse mentoring programme works best if it was tied to a specific business need and isn’t just seen as the latest fad.
 Finding the right matches is crucial, as is the need to set up ground rules, spell out expectations and invest in training.
 It needs full buy in from the senior team and in many cases requires quite a strong cultural shift as it challenges the traditional hierarchy of business relationships.
 (It is worth noting that it can be unnerving for a senior member of the organisation to embrace the idea that you can actually learn from somebody younger!)

 It can also help facilitate a cultural transition from talking to listening.
 Being in the position of learning something new from a person who may have quite a different background or be less qualified on paper requires us to open-up.
 This means dropping your defenses and letting go of preconceived biases.
 An experience transferable to many work situations, reverse mentoring requires everyone involved to work a bit more to really listen.

-In conclusion, I believe that reverse mentoring can have a huge impact on the entire organisation.
-Millennials can gain valuable insight and knowledge that comes from their counterparts’ decades of business experience, while the seasoned leaders absorb a lot of information about new technology, the latest best practices and fresh techniques for doing things.
-This helps both parties be more productive individually, and helps to strengthen the relationships between them to create solid teamwork.
+At PMP we believe that reverse mentoring can have a huge impact on the entire Group.
+Millennials can gain valuable insight and knowledge from their longer serving peers, while the seasoned leaders are able to absorb a lot of information, and new insight about newer, more modern day practices such as technology, social media, popular cultures etc. This helps both parties be more productive individually and helps to strengthen the relationships between them and their team.